 Library, museums and archives

-We are developing collaborations with several leading heritage organisations in order to enhance the storage and display of our collections during the development of the Lincoln’s Inn Fields building.
-We anticipate being able to make further announcements on these exciting partnerships, once contractual details have been agreed, early in the new year.
+We have collaborated with several leading heritage organisations in order to enhance the storage and display of our collections during the development of the Lincoln’s Inn Fields building.

 The new Hunterian Museum will, like the current museum, be a world-class showcase for the history, science and art of surgery.
 Located at the heart of the new building, on the ground floor and providing much improved physical access, it will include a temporary exhibition space and public learning centre.
 Visitors will be able to enter from both Lincoln’s Inn Fields and Portugal Street and new public facilities of a café and museum shop will be included.